 While there is no single theory that accurately depicts all aspects of child development the underpinnings of this book are based on well-researched and evidence-based methods.

-Applying the Pathfinder PROE model of child development:
+Applying the Pathfinder PROE framework of child development:

-Pathfinder Health takes an active approach to child development and the PROE model of child development is based on action-oriented concepts.
+Pathfinder Health takes an active approach to child development and the PROE framework of child development is based on action-oriented concepts.

 Our action concepts of PROE can be seen throughout The Whole-Brain Child content and strategies, showing that they are all linked in important ways to your child’s brain and development.